 Omnibus VI: The Modern World

-My review is of Omnibus I, but the other courses are structured similarly.
+My review will focus primarily on Omnibus I, but the other courses are structured similarly.

-The secondary books and readings are from Scripture as well as more modern fiction and non-fiction.
-Examples of the secondary titles are Till We Have Faces; The Lion, the Witch, and the Wardrobe (and other Narnia titles); books of the Bible such as Isaiah and Jeremiah; The Unaborted Socrates, The Eagle of the Ninth, and The Holiness of God.
-These "modern" books are critical to balance and complete ideas raised in the traditional Great Books, although students need not read every one of them.
+Examples of some of the secondary titles are Till We Have Faces; The Lion, the Witch, and the Wardrobe (and other Narnia titles); books of the Bible such as Isaiah and Jeremiah; The Unaborted Socrates; The Eagle of the Ninth; and The Holiness of God.
+The modern books are critical to balance and complete the ideas raised in the traditional Great Books, although students need not read every one of them.

-Following this preliminary material in the text are "sessions" that lead students through both the preliminary reading and the Great Books themselves as they might be covered in a classroom setting.
-These vary in number and content depending upon the Great Book to be studied.
+Following this preliminary material in the text are "sessions" that lead students through both the preliminary reading and the Great Books themselves These vary in number and content depending upon the Great Book to be studied.
 Here's an example of how it works for the Code of Hammurabi.

 Session I: Prelude begins with "Questions to Consider" that students are to work through after they have read the preliminary material.
 These are thought-provoking questions such as "Why are laws necessary?
 How do we know when laws are just?"
 These questions are followed by some comprehension questions and an optional activity to visit an archaeology museum for a first-hand look at Mesopotamian artifacts if possible.
 After this first session, students begin reading the first section of the Code of Hammurabi.